wwalpha/memo/README.md

 ## 概念

 ## 検証
+* [ ] CloudFront web distribution for streaming the video
 * [ ] AWS VPN
 * [ ] VPC S3 endpoint
 * [ ] Two ENI, one public, one private